IgG4-related disease: neurologic manifestations

 • Treatment with 2- to 4-week courses of oral antibiotics is curative in most; parenteral treatment is recommended either if there is evidence of parenchymal brain or spinal cord involvement or if objectively demonstrable active disease persists after appropriate oral treatment.

-• Persisting difficulties after treatment, often referred to as “post Lyme disease syndrome”, may occur but are not associated with nervous system infection and probably are no more common than in controls.
+• Persisting difficulties after treatment, often referred to as “post-treatment Lyme disease syndrome,” may occur but are not associated with nervous system infection and, in most studies, are no more common than in controls.

 • Misinterpretation of testing and clinical observations results in many patients being treated unnecessarily for what is incorrectly thought to be Lyme disease, with considerable potential for side effects and patient expense.

-This erythroderm is virtually unique, although a disorder known as Southern Tick Associated Rash Illness (STARI), occurring primarily in the central midwest U.S., is not caused by Borrelia and is not antibiotic responsive causes self-limited, cutaneous involvement that is identical in appearance.
-Rare cases have been reported from Lyme endemic areas (16).
+This erythroderm is virtually unique, although a disorder known as Southern Tick Associated Rash Illness (STARI), occurring primarily in the central midwest United States, causes a self-limited erythroderm that is identical in appearance, is not caused by borrelia, and is not antibiotic responsive.
+Rare cases have been reported from Lyme endemic areas (17).
 Following erythema migrans, an acute and usually localized cutaneous infection, patients may develop subacute problems secondary to bacterial dissemination.
 This dissemination may be accompanied by what is often referred to as a flu-like syndrome with fever, malaise, and diffuse aches and pains.
 In some, bacterial dissemination will result in a multicentric erythema migrans.
-Fewer than 2% of patients will develop cardiac conduction abnormalities (61).
+Fewer than 2% of patients will develop cardiac conduction abnormalities (64).
 Others may develop a mild hepatitis or myositis, whereas some will develop arthralgias or frank arthritis.

-Ten percent to 15% of patients will develop nervous system involvement that typically consists of all or part of the triad of lymphocytic meningitis (occurring in isolation in about 1% of CDC-confirmed cases), cranial neuritis, and painful radiculitis (occurring in 4% of confirmed cases) (61).
-Virtually any cranial nerve may be involved, although the seventh is the most common, being involved in 8% of CDC-confirmed cases.
+Ten percent to 15% of patients will develop nervous system involvement that typically consists of all or part of the triad of mononuclear cell meningitis (occurring in isolation in about 2% of CDC-confirmed cases), cranial neuritis, and painful radiculitis (overall occurring in 4% of confirmed cases) (64).
+Virtually any cranial nerve may be involved, although the seventh is the most common, being involved in 8% of CDC-confirmed Lyme disease cases.
 Lyme disease is 1 of the small number of disorders (along with sarcoidosis and Guillain-Barre syndrome) commonly associated with bilateral facial palsies.
 The painful radiculitis may precisely mimic a mechanical monoradiculopathy or may be more disseminated, causing an apparent plexitis or even a diffuse disorder that may clinically resemble Guillain-Barre syndrome.
-Rare patients (probably no more than 0.1% of infected, untreated individuals) may develop a focal encephalomyelitis (69) with prominent white matter involvement, often presenting with a myelopathic picture, reported to occur in 7% of European patients with radiculitis (62); no systematic data are available in U.S. patients (33).
-Studies of experimental infection in primates have demonstrated meningeal and radicular, but not CNS parenchymal, infection.
+Although it is often stated that painful radiculopathy is much less common in the United States than in Europe, a study of U.S. patients with Lyme facial nerve palsy found that a third had concomitant radicular symptoms (43).
+Rare patients (up to 3% in one European series) may develop a focal encephalitis with prominent white matter involvement, or a myelopathic picture, the latter reported to occur in 7% of European patients with radiculitis (65; 34).
+No systematic data are available in U.S. patients (30).
+Studies of experimental infection in primates have demonstrated meningeal and radicular infection, but not CNS parenchymal infection.

 Some patients will come to medical attention only when the disease has been present for a longer period of time.
 Lyme arthritis is generally considered a subacute or late manifestation.
-This is typically an asymmetric, large joint (eg, knee, elbow, hip) recurring oligoarthritis (68).
+This is typically an asymmetric, large joint (eg, knee, elbow, hip) recurring oligoarthritis (67).
 The other common late manifestations are neurologic.
-At 1 extreme (fortunately rare), this may include a chronic encephalomyelitis, with focal abnormalities on neurologic examination and brain MRI scans (25).
-At the other neuroanatomic extreme, neurologic manifestations may entail a mild peripheral neuropathy that may resemble a symmetric distal polyneuropathy, a more focal mononeuropathy multiplex, or even a polyradiculopathy (26; 44).
+At 1 extreme (fortunately rare), this may include a chronic encephalomyelitis, with focal abnormalities on neurologic examination and brain MRI scans (23).
+At the other neuroanatomic extreme, neurologic manifestations may entail a mild peripheral neuropathy that may resemble a symmetric distal polyneuropathy, a more focal mononeuropathy multiplex, or even a polyradiculopathy (24; 41).
+One European report suggests that peripheral nerve involvement may be more common than is commonly assumed (68).
 A large proportion of experimentally infected primates develop a vasculopathic neuropathy, a mononeuropathy multiplex analogous to that seen clinically.
-Rarely demyelinating neuropathies have been reported in patients with this disorder.
-Some patients with chronic B burgdorferi infection will develop mild cognitive difficulty in the context of symptomatic multisystem involvement, with difficulty with memory and complex intellectual tasks (27; 35).
-This may, in rare patients, be due to a mild encephalomyelitis but, almost always is due to the remote effects of systemic infection (ie, a metabolic encephalopathy).
+Demyelinating neuropathies have been reported rarely in patients with this disorder, an association that may well be coincidental (63).
+Some patients with chronic B burgdorferi infection will develop mild difficulty with memory and complex intellectual tasks in the context of symptomatic multisystem involvement (25; 31).
+This may, in rare patients, be due to a mild encephalomyelitis but almost always is due to the remote effects of systemic infection and inflammation (ie, a metabolic encephalopathy).

 • Mononeuropathy multiplex